Frank Kopel: Legacy

 Kopel has a Dundee United Supporters Club named after him, Frank Kopel's Travelling Shindig.
 In 2011, he was inducted into Dundee United's official Hall of Fame.

 Personal life

 Kopel married Amanda in 1969.
 He arranged their first date to be at a football ground later telling friends: "Well, it was a cup tie!"

 He was diagnosed as suffering vascular dementia in 2008.
 He died at age 65 at his home in Kirriemuir on 16 April 2014.
 He was survived by his wife and their son, Scott.
 Among attendees at the service at Kirriemuir Old Parish Church were ex United teammates, Dave Narey, Paul Hegarty, Davie Dodds, Hamish McAlpine and Maurice Malpas.
 Also in attendance were former assistant manager Walter Smith and ex Dundee players Jocky Scott and Bobby Glennie.

+Kopel is the grandfather of actor Ryan Kopel.